Is A Service Dog for Veterans Right For You?

 - Interrupting or alerting to early signs of maladaptive or hypervigilant behavior, escalation in stress or anxiety, or other responses to triggers.

 - Behaviors dog can perform may include chin rest, nose nudge.
 Nightmare interruption and recovery assistance (with DPT).

-- Providing mobility assistance by retrieving, delivering or carrying of items, bracing for balance assistance, assist with prosthetics, tug or push things open/closed, on/off, etc.
+- Providing mobility assistance by retrieving, delivering or carrying of items, assisting with balance, assisting with prosthetics, tug or push things open/closed, on/off, etc.